enesylmzx42/ToDoApp-AndroidStudio/README.md

 # Android Todo App
-This project represents a collaborative effort by Group 2 for the 4th-semester project assignment.
-The application is a Todo app that enables users to add tasks, create categories, register, and modify user information.
+This project represents a Todo application developed as a collaborative effort for the 4th-semester project assignment.
+The application allows users to add tasks, create categories, register, and modify user information.

 ## Features